intel/ai-reference-models/quickstart/image_recognition/tensorflow/inceptionv3/inference/cpu/int8/.docs/aikit.md

   </tr>
 </table>

-After finishing the setup above, download the pretrained model and set the `PRETRAINED_MODEL` environment var to the path to the frozen graph.
+Download the pretrained model and set the `PRETRAINED_MODEL` environment var to the path to the frozen graph.
 If you run on Windows, please use a browser to download the pretrained model using the link below.
 For Linux, run: